cri5h/gridsome-plugin-umami-23/README.md

 Used to override where umami sends your data so that it can be sent to another location.

+#### dataAutoTrack (optional)

+- Type: `Boolean`
+- Default: True

+Enables umami's auto tracking feature that tracks all all pageviews and events automatically.

+#### dataDoNotTrack (optional)

+- Type: `Boolean`
+- Default: True

+Unlike the original functionality, this defaults to true to respect the visitor's Do Not Track setting.

 #### dataDomains (optional)

 - Type: `String`
 - Default: Empty

 If you want the tracker to only run on specific domains, you can add them here.
 This is a comma delimited list of domain names.

-#### autoTrack (optional)

-- Type: `Boolean`
-- Default: True

-Enables umami's auto tracking feature that tracks all all pageviews and events automatically.